Super Bowl LVII: Kansas City Chiefs

 Kansas City's defensive line featured Pro Bowl defensive tackle Chris Jones, who led the team with 15.5 sacks, along with defensive ends George Karlaftis (6 sacks, seven pass deflections) and Frank Clark (5 sacks).
 Linebacker Nick Bolton led the team with 180 combined tackles and two interceptions.
 The secondary was led by cornerback L'Jarius Sneed (three interceptions, 108 tackles, three forced fumbles, 3.5 sacks) and safety Juan Thornhill (three interceptions, 71 tackles).

 This was Kansas City's fifth Super Bowl, following wins in Super Bowls IV and LIV and losses in Super Bowls I and LV.
-The Chiefs also won the American Football League championship in 1962.
+Prior to the Super Bowl era, the Chiefs won the American Football League championship in 1962.

+The Super Bowl was the final for Norma Hunt, the widow of the Chiefs' founder, Lamar Hunt, who died in June 2023.
+She was a member (and the only woman) of the Never Miss a Super Bowl Club.
+She was a minority owner of the Chiefs at the time of her death.